muniappan66/assignments-rabobank-frontend/README.md

 3. The request-id, certificates, signatures are passed in the header values with hardcoded provided input.
 4. we can edit the data in payment page.
 Based on the validation success or error message is displayed when the continue to pay button is clicked.
+5. Unit testing done with karma, jasmine.
+6. Codecoverage report is attached in the files.

 ## Code scaffolding